micahgodbolt/godboltme/_posts/2012-11-05-proposal-sass-extend-and-media-queries.md

 It took a little bit to settle in.
 Sass 3.2 has only been out a short time, and it was this release that made @extend a viable tool for creating the objects we use in our OOCSS.
 As I'm just now wrapping up the mobile design of my mobile first layout, it struck me that I had no idea how to deal with this same problem!
 Hence no sleep!

-@extend is an amazing tool because it allows you to 'extend' the list of selectors for a selector, property set, but it has a limitation.
+extend is an amazing tool because it allows you to 'extend' the list of selectors for a selector, property set, but it has a limitation.
 Let me illustrate the issue.

 {% highlight scss %}
 .mybox {